 You can register up to six handsets.
 Assign each handset its own phone number.

 Ethernet port

 Connect your Gigaset to the Internet and your PC via Ethernet.
-Use your public and private directories on the Internet (\rightarrow page 65).
+Use your public on the Internet (→ page 68).
 Update the directory on your Gigaset and your directory on the PC simultaneously.

 Directory for 150 entries